englishphilosophy/hume-texts-online/teaching/index.md

 - [Notes on Hume on Causation (from Cambridge talk)]({{ site.baseurl }}{% link teaching/documents/Hume_Causation_Cambridge_Handout.pdf %})
 - [Notes on Hume's View of the External World]({{ site.baseurl }}{% link teaching/documents/Hume_Notes_External_World.pdf %})

+Where references are made to my own papers on Hume, these can be found within the "Scholarship" area of this website, in the page on [Peter Millican's Papers and Talks on Hume and Early Modern Philosophy]({% link https://davidhume.org/scholarship/millican %}).